necyberteam/documents/governance.md

 ## Committees, Working Groups, and Community Involvement

-Organizational functions of the US-RSE Association will be managed by standing committees that may consist of one or more members of the Steering Committee and interested members and participants in the Association.
+Organizational functions of the US-RSE Association will be managed by standing committees that may consist of one or more members of the Steering Committee and interested members of and participants in the Association.
 These organizational activities include communications (website, social media, etc.), conference planning, and others to be determined by the Steering Committee.